-Improper amounts represent any deficiency in the collection of taxes or social insurance premiums to be collected; overpayments for construction or purchases; overpayment of subsidies; amount of credit managed improperly; amount of assets not utilized effectively; and any amount of assets stated improperly in the statements of account and the financial statements.

-Background amounts represent overall amounts of payments or investments etc. regarding the matters concerned.
-Background amounts are presented when improper amounts cannot be calculated for such audit cases as: 1) where the Board finds, as a result of audit, any matters that it deems necessary to be improved with regard to laws and regulations, system or administration; and 2) which the Board reports to draw public attention to project cases of non-realization of investment effect due to problems in project progress caused by policy issues.

-2) 17 cases of "Presentation of Opinions and/or Demand for Measures" and "Measures Taken", counted multiple, have both improper amounts and background amounts.

-3) Some cases are double counted as "Improprieties" and "Presentation of Opinions and/or Demand for Measures", and "Improprieties" and "Measures Taken", and some cases are overlapped within "Measures Taken".
-As such duplications are deducted from the total, adding of each improper amount does not correspond with total.
+- 1) Improper amounts represent any deficiency in the collection of taxes or social insurance premiums to be collected; overpayments for construction or purchases; overpayment of subsidies; amount of credit managed improperly; amount of assets not utilized effectively; and any amount of assets stated improperly in the statements of account and financial statements. - Background amounts represent overall amounts of payments or investments etc. regarding matters concerned.
+Background amounts are presented when improper amounts cannot be calculated for audit cases such as: 1) where the Board finds, as a result of audit, any matters that it finds necessary to be improved with regard to laws and regulations, system or administration; and 2) which the Board reports to draw public attention to project cases of non-realization of investment effect due to problems in project progress caused by policy issues.
+Besides, the background amounts are not totaled up since the basis for determining the background amounts differ from case to case. - 2) 7 cases of "Presentation of Opinions and/or Demand for Measures" and "Measures Taken", in multiple situations, have both improper amounts and background amounts. - 3) Some cases are counted both as "Improprieties" and "Presentation of Opinions and/or Demand for Measures", or "Improprieties" and "Measures Taken".
+As such duplications are deducted from the total, adding each improper amount does not correspond with the total.